Puranas: Puranas as a complement to the Vedas

 The relation of the Puranas with Vedas has been debated by scholars, some holding that there's no relationship, others contending that they are identical.
 The Puranic literature, stated Max Muller, is independent, has changed often over its history, and has little relation to the Vedic age or the Vedic literature.
 In contrast, Purana literature is evidently intended to serve as a complement to the Vedas, states Vans Kennedy.

 Some scholars such as Govinda Das suggest that the Puranas claim a link to the Vedas but in name only, not in substance.
 The link is purely a mechanical one.
 Scholars such as Viman Chandra Bhattacharya and PV Kane state that the Puranas are a continuation and development of the Vedas.
 Sudhakar Malaviya and VG Rahurkar state the connection is closer in that the Puranas are companion texts to help understand and interpret the Vedas.
 K.S.
 Ramaswami Sastri and Manilal N. Dvivedi reflect the third view which states that Puranas enable us to know the "true import of the ethos, philosophy, and religion of the Vedas".

 Barbara Holdrege questions the fifth Veda status of Itihasas (the Hindu epics) and Puranas.
 The Puranas, states V.S.
 Agrawala, intend to "explicate, interpret, adapt" the metaphysical truths in the Vedas.
 In the general opinion, states Rocher, "the Puranas cannot be divorced from the Vedas" though scholars provide different interpretations of the link between the two.
-Scholars have given the Bhagavata Purana as an example of the links and continuity of the Vedic content such as providing an interpretation of the Gayatri mantra.
+Scholars have given the Bhagavata Purana as an example of the links and continuity of the Vedic content, such as its providing an interpretation of the Gayatri mantra.

 Puranas as encyclopedias

 The Puranas, states Kees Bolle, are best seen as "vast, often encyclopedic" works from ancient and medieval India.
 Some of them, such as the Agni Purana and Matsya Purana, cover all sorts of subjects, dealing with – states Rocher – "anything and everything", from fiction to facts, from practical recipes to abstract philosophy, from geographic Mahatmyas (travel guides) to cosmetics, from festivals to astronomy.
 Like encyclopedias, they were updated to remain current with their times, by a process called Upabrimhana.
-However, some of the 36 major and minor Puranas are more focused handbooks, such as the Skanda Purana, Padma Purana and Bhavishya Purana which deal primarily with Tirtha Mahatmyas (pilgrimage travel guides), while Vayu Purana and Brahmanda Purana focus more on history, mythology and legends.
+However, some of the 36 major and minor Puranas are more focused handbooks, such as the Skanda Purana, Padma Purana and Bhavishya Purana, which deal primarily with Tirtha Mahatmyas (pilgrimage travel guides) while Vayu Purana and Brahmanda Purana focus more on history, mythology and legends.